-Cialdini wrote the book “Influence” where he outlines six of the most influential persuasive strategies.
-Authority comes from our giving some people special status or authority.
+Cialdini wrote the book Influence where he outlined six of the most influential persuasive strategies.
+One of them is authority.
+Authority comes from giving some people special status or authority.
 We are more likely to believe someone that is already seen as an authority figure.

 Authority persuasion is when someone with valued expertise tells us that a product is good.
 Having an independent scientist validate product health benefits or testing a product’s safety or superiority can also provide authority.
-One can see these techniques used in direct selling companies.
+You can see these techniques used in direct selling companies.
 USANA is founded on the expertise of Dr. Myron Wentz.
-Check out Immunotech webpages and you will see a list of studies to support the use of their products.
+Check out immunotec and you’ll see a list of studies to support the use of their products.
 4Life is also based on “scientific discovery.”

 Having authority backing is often used to create distinction in the market.
 Many times direct sales companies bring new products to the market place.
 However, once established through direct selling, the “Marts” of the world quickly copy and sell the product at a cheaper price.
 Using authorities to demonstrate why someone would want to pay more for what appears to be the same product is one way to counter the mass production of a product.

 Another way you will see companies use authority is through celebrity endorsement.
 Celebrities as authorities work if the celebrity uses the product in their professional career.
 This creates a connection between their profession and the product.
 Many direct selling companies use celebrity endorsements to boost sales.
 For example, USANA works with Dr. Oz.

 In direct selling, the distributor often is the authority on the product and on the opportunity.
 Direct selling companies often introduce new products into the market place.
 Aloe vera, magnet therapy, non–toxic soap and detergents, cheap long distance calling and herbal supplements have all come into the market through direct selling companies.
 New products have little chance of competing on the shelf with easy to understand or established products.